 Magnetic Separator Fact and Fiction

 Trying to ascertain what and whose Magnetic Separator will provide the best metal separation can be difficult.
 Often, the decision is made even more difficult with claims and counterclaims about levels of Gauss and what the Magnetic Separator can actually capture.
-In this blog, we try to dispel these myths and make selecting the right Magnetic Separator a little easier.
+In this blog, we try to dispel those Magnetic Separator myths.

 Strongest is always best, or is it?
 Commonly, companies will call and request a quote for a Magnetic Separator with the strongest magnet.
 But is that actually what they need?